dinaitovich/dinaitovich.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am an experienced vision scientist with a strong foundation in cognitive research, experimental design, statistical analysis, eye tracking, and programming.
-I used to study such aspects of human visual perception as illusions, attention, unconscious processing and perceptual grouping.
+My work has explored core aspects of visual perception, including visual illusions, attention, unconscious processing, and perceptual organization.

-Now I am interested in applying my reasearch experince to different fileds of everyday life.
+I am now interested in applying my research expertise to practical challenges in diverse fields.
+I’m especially drawn to opportunities that bridge scientific insight with real-world impact — whether in data analysis, human-centered design, applied cognition, or interdisciplinary problem-solving.